livepeer/docs/docs/how-to-guides/video-development/video-developers.md

 - Video Development Support

-If you get stuck introduce yourself in the [#broadcasting](https://discord.gg/8Vr6B2qERb) Discord channel and the community will be happy to assist.
+If you get stuck, introduce yourself in the [#broadcasting](https://discord.gg/8Vr6B2qERb) Discord channel and the community will be happy to assist.